JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 a little at every step.
 A *sheep* agent will try to find some grass and reproduce.

+In short:
+* Wolves, sheep, and grass exist in a one dimensional world `Dict(1=>🐺, 2=>🐑, 3=>🌿, 4=>🌿, ...)`
+  and are identified by a unique ID
+* Each agent can perform certain actions (eating, growing, reproducing, dying...)
+* In one iteration of the simulation each agent performs its actions

+### Code skeleton
 To get started we need a type hierarchy.
-The first abstract type `Agent` that acts as the root of our tree.
+The first abstract type `Agent` acts as the root of our tree.
 All animals and plants will be subtypes of `Agent`.
 There are different kinds of animals and plants so it makes sense to create an `Animal` type which will be the supertype of all animals.
 The same is